top of page

 3. You React in Childish Ways

-Ever feel like a rational adult one moment—and a five-year-old the next?
-That’s not weakness.
-It’s a younger part surfacing, usually because it feels threatened or abandoned.
+That’s not regression.
+It’s a younger part surfacing, usually because it feels threatened, abandoned, or alone.
 These parts don’t need to be shushed.
-They need safety, attunement, and sometimes even symbolic reparenting.
+They need safety, attunement, and often symbolic reparenting.

 4. You’re a Perfectionist